About

 In (1) The state of AI today — We do not understand the AI we are building, we contextualize the current state of AI, highlighting the recent trends and their potential downstream effects.

 The pace of AI progress in the last decade has been extraordinary, driven by a brute-force paradigm — development does not require insight, but data, compute, and money.
 It has worked so well that many companies have shifted to pursuing AGI as their primary goal.
-Concerningly, researchers don’t need to understand how modern AI systems work, and AIs have become increasingly powerful, mysterious, and unpredictable.
+Concerningly, researchers and engineers don’t need to understand how modern AI systems work in order to create them, and AIs have become increasingly powerful, mysterious, and unpredictable.
 Given this accelerated development, we and many experts anticipate the emergence of uncontrolled AGI in the next few years, leading to catastrophic risks for humanity.

 In (2) Intelligence — Intelligence is mechanistic and AGI can be built, we discuss whether it is possible to recreate human-level intelligence in AGI, and conclude that it is.